 The children will have a Tuesday folder with the papers from the previous week of work that needs to be corrected and returned.
 They are called “do over papers” on the right side of the folder.
 The tests from the previous week will be in a test packet on the left side.
 The folder, test packet (tests and letter for parents’ signature) and any do over papers are due Wednesday.
 If returned on Wednesday with the test packet signed and any do over papers returned, your child will receive a sticker for their good behavior chart.

 The phonics series this year will be Modern Press or as I call it Plaid Phonics.
 We will also be using Haggerty phonemic awareness.
 The children will strengthen their phonics skills so they will become super spellers and confident readers.
 The children will complete daily lessons in phonics.
-That is how I will create a spelling list and a few sight words.
+That is how I will create a spelling list and a few sight words along with the spelling words from Superkids.
 The list will go home on Mondays and the test will be on Friday.
 The best way for your child to learn the spelling words is to write them every night.
 The sight words will not have a spelling pattern like the words from the phonics we are working on.
 The children will also be assigned spelling sentences to strengthen their sentence writing skills along with the proper understanding of the spelling words.
 Your child’s spelling/phonics grade consists of spelling tests, phonics chapter tests 60% and class work/homework 40%.

 The math curriculum this year is McGraw –Hill “My Math.”
 To reinforce the math lesson for the day, math homework will be assigned.
 The pages we complete in class will be sent home so you can review the lesson with your child if needed.
 Please check your child’s folder daily for math pages we completed in class.
 After a few concepts are taught a checkpoint will be given for understanding.
 At the end of the chapter a chapter test will be given.
 A test alert will be sent home with a study guide.
 This will help with the studying of the chapter test.
 Test alerts will go home for chapter tests only.
 The math book can be found on-line if needed.
 Please see the on-line book sheet for more information.